We periodically update this post with the current price of stamps.

 You might not think to look for rewards and discounts on items like this, but think about the money — and hassle — you can save!
 How much first-class mail do you send each month?

-One hundred stamps could go pretty far — you could be set up for months for less than $40.
+One hundred stamps could go pretty far — you could be set up for months for about $40.

 Your Turn: How quickly do you go through stamps these days?
 Would you buy stamps through eBay to save time and money?